jwmerrill/jwmerrill.github.io/_drafts/tracing-curves.md

   You could imagine strategies that take, e.g., your cursor's velocity into account, and that might even be a good idea, but we've never felt the need to try that yet.
 </aside>

-The trace strategies I'm describing today all map points on the graphpaper to definite points on the curve, so in the figures above, I've drawn guide lines between a grid of points on the graph paper and the trace point that they map to on the curve.
+In all the trace strategies I'm describing today, the location of the trace point is completely determined by the location of your cursor over the graph paper, so in the figures above, I've drawn guide lines between a grid of points on the graph paper and the trace point that they map to on the curve.

-The problem with the closest point strategy is that the location of the closest point on the curve is a discontinuous function of the location of your cursor.
+The problem with the closest-point strategy is that the location of the closest point on the curve is a discontinuous function of the location of your cursor.
 The lines from nearby grid points sometimes point to widely separated places on the curve.
-In the sinusoid, for example, this happens whenever the cursor is directly below a local maximum.
+In the sinusoid, for example, this happens whenever the cursor is directly above or below a local maximum.

 So what should we shout at the computer now?
 Maybe "the trace point shouldn't jump between distant points on the curve when I only move my mouse a little bit!"

 There are many ways to try to enforce this condition, and I tried several of them.
 The best strategy that I've found so far is a weighted mixture of the point-above-cursor strategy and the closest-point strategy.
 I'll call it the weighted strategy.

-The weighted strategy chooses the x coordinate of the trace point as a weighted sum of the x coordinate of the cursor, and the x coordinate of the closest point on the curve:
+The weighted strategy chooses the <span class="mathquill-embedded-latex">x</span> coordinate of the trace point as a weighted sum of the <span class="mathquill-embedded-latex">x</span> coordinate of the cursor, and the <span class="mathquill-embedded-latex">x</span> coordinate of the closest point on the curve:

 <span class="mathquill-embedded-latex">x_\mathrm{trace} = w x_\mathrm{cursor} + (1 - w) x_\mathrm{closest}</span>

 with <span class="mathquill-embedded-latex">w</span> a number between 0 and 1. <span class="mathquill-embedded-latex">x_\mathrm{cursor}</span> is (obviously) a continuous function of the cursor location if the curve is continuous, but <span class="mathquill-embedded-latex">x_\mathrm{closest}</span> is not.
 If we want <span class="mathquill-embedded-latex">x_\mathrm{trace}</span> to be a continuous function of the cursor location, we need to arrage for the weight of <span class="mathquill-embedded-latex">x_\mathrm{closest}</span>, i.e. <span class="mathquill-embedded-latex">(1 - w)</span>, to be 0 at the points where <span class="mathquill-embedded-latex">x_\mathrm{closest}</span> is discontinuous.

 Discontinuous jumps in the location of the closest point happen when the distances from the cursor to two distant points on the curve becomes equal.
-To make <span class="mathquill-embedded-latex">x_\mathrm{trace}</span> continuous, we should ensure that whenver this condition occurs, <span class="mathquill-embedded-latex">w=1</span>.
+To make <span class="mathquill-embedded-latex">x_\mathrm{trace}</span> continuous, we should ensure that whenever this condition occurs, <span class="mathquill-embedded-latex">w=1</span>.
 One way to do this is to choose

-<span class="mathquill-embedded-latex">w = (d_2/d_1)^\alpha</span>
+<span class="mathquill-embedded-latex">w = \left(\frac{d_2}{d_1}\right)^\alpha</span>

 where <span class="mathquill-embedded-latex">d_1</span> and <span class="mathquill-embedded-latex">d_2</span> are the distance to the closest and second-closest points respectively, and <span class="mathquill-embedded-latex">\alpha</span> is an adjustable parameter.
 We only consider points that are local minima in the distance to the cursor, so points right next to the closest point don't count as the second-closest point.
+Actually, as a further refinement, I've found that it's best to consider only the closest local minimum to the left of the cursor and the closest local minimum to the right of the cursor.

 Here's how the weighted strategy feels: